Ekkehard-Schulze/indoor-climate-logger/README.md

 3. The optional script _user_settings.py_ overrides the settings in the head of _indoor-climate-logger.py_.
 This is convenient, if you want to configure multiple loggers and use and maintain an identical _indoor-climate-logger.py_  script for all of them.
-When operating just a single logger, delete user_settings.py and edit the settings in the head section of _indoor-climate-logger.py/code.py_ instead.
+When operating just a single logger, delete user_settings.py and edit the settings in the head section of _indoor-climate-logger.py_ instead.

 4. The script _plotly_time_series.py_ generates statistics and provides interactive data exploration using Plotly.
 Try it using the demo data set _20260222_201501_MHZ_19_CO2_log.tsv_.